Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 <figcaption><b>Figure 4</b>.
 Implement the toggle switch according to your labeled gene-regulatory network.</figcaption>
 </figure>

+## (Q5)Plants with Genetically Encoded Autoluminescence

+First read the abstract of the paper titled [Plants with Genetically Encoded Autoluminescence](https://www.nature.com/articles/s41587-020-0500-9).

+**Q.5.a.** In your own words, what is the main claim of this paper?
+(2-3 sentences).

+**Q.5.b** How many many watt hours of illumination should we expect from a glowing plant, per day?

 ## Extra resources, learning, and Practice Questions

 The following suggested reading and questions are 100% optional additional.
 They are meant to help you engage with various aspects of the topics that we have covered in each segment based on your interest and level.
 They are not required as part of your problem sets.
 But we hope that they enable you to enhance your learning based on your interest.